sjproctor/learn-academy-assessments/Week-3-Assessment/interview-questions.md

   Just a bit of fun history: I was looking up the difference between rem and em and I learned that em is not an acronym like I originally thought.
 The origin is a standardization of typeface based on capital letter M.

-  Researched answer:

 ## Looking Ahead: Terms for Next Week

+1. Ruby: A dynamic, scripting, open-source, object-oriented programming language

-- Object oriented programming - a programming model that organizes software design around data, or objects, rather than functions and logic
+2. Object oriented programming: OOP, a programming model that organizes software design around data, or objects, rather than functions and logic

-- irb - Interactive RuBy, a way to run Ruby code in the console
-- Instance variable - a variable declaration that begins with @ making the variable available to the entire scope of the class/instances of the class rather than just within a single method
-- Ruby - a dynamic, scripting, open-source, object-oriented programming language
-- Class relationships - is_a, has_a, has_many, belongs_to describes relationships between classes/model classes
-- Getter and Setter methods in Ruby - setters define an instance variable and getters return the value of an instance variable
+3. RSpec: Testing framework for Ruby

+4. Ruby blocks: Anonymous functions passed to methods

+5. Ruby hashes: Collection of key value pairs